amsaparov/portfolio/_build/html/_sources/markdown.md

 ## About Me
-I’m a third year undergraduate student at the University of Chicago studying Quantitative Biology and Data Science.
+I’m a fourth year undergraduate student at the University of Chicago majoring in Biology and minoring in Data Science.